 Take a Front-Row Dive

 At the station platform, riders load into one of three trains, each with three rows of eight seats.
 The ride experience is slightly different depending on if you are sitting in the front, middle, or last rows.
 For the full effect of a dive coaster's first drop, however, you really should sit in the front row.

 Valravn implements the latest vest-style, over-the-shoulder restraints from B&M that it has used on recent models like GateKeeper, Banshee, and Thunderbird.
 They offer a great deal of comfort but still allow plenty of movement, so riders can fly out of their seats (safely, of course) during the drops and zero-G elements.

 As the train dispatches from the station, it makes a quick 180-degree turn toward the lift hill.
 When riders crest the top of the first hill, they get a great a view of the north side of the park with glimpses of Millennium Force, Top Thrill Dragster, and Rougarou.
 A slow 90-degree carousel turn 223 feet in the air provides a fantastic panoramic view of the rest of the park and Lake Erie beyond.

-Just as I was beginning to get comfortable soaking in the gorgeous views, the train tipped over the edge at a frightening 45-degree angle and left me and my fellow riders dangling helplessly and staring straight down at the ground for a precarious few seconds (that felt like forever).
-This was the prelude to the coaster's signature dive.
+Just as riders begin to get comfortable soaking in the gorgeous views, the train tips over the edge at a frightening 45-degree angle and leaves them dangling helplessly and staring straight down at the ground for a precarious few seconds (that feels like forever).
+This is the prelude to the coaster's signature dive.

 After a satisfying 214-foot, 90-degree freefall, the coaster races through three inversions, a second 90-degree drop (with no hesitation the second time around), and additional maneuvers that deliver great airtime.